misasa/demo-stage-view/README.md

-# remote stage control demo
+# real-time stage control over MQTT

 Demo for real-time control of xy-stage devices with a web interface.
 A MQTT broker is required to bidirectional communication between stage and web interface.